agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 :::

-A Selector is an extension of the `State Class` and can represent one specific, selected [Item](../Introduction.md#-item) from a Collection.
+A Selector represent one specific, selected [Item](../Introduction.md#-item) from a Collection.
 We instantiate a Selector with the help of an existing [Collection](../Introduction.md).
 By doing so, the Selector is automatically bound to the Collection it was created from and has access to its data.